shrinerb/shrine/doc/upgrading_to_3.md

 3.x.
 If you're looking for a full list of changes, see the **[3.0 release notes]**.

-If you would like assistance with the upgrade, I'm available for consultation, you can email me at <janko.marohnic@gmail.com>.

 ## Attacher

 The `Shrine::Attacher` class has been rewritten in Shrine 3.0, though much of